 During this process, it’s important you keep potential employers or recruiters informed, letting them know you need time to consider their offer.

 Honesty is the best policy.
-As long as careful communication is used to avoid prospective employers believing you are pitting one against another, it is OK to inform them that you have multiple offers.
-Clear communication is vital, especially with regards to timeframes, so organisations are able to plan effectively and wait for your response, if needed.
+If careful communication is used to avoid prospective employers believing you are pitting one against another, it is OK to inform them that you have multiple offers.
+Clear communication is vital, especially with regards to timeframes, so organisations can plan effectively and wait for your response if needed.

-As you're considering your options, you may want to request extra information from your prospective employers.
+As you're considering your options, request extra information from your prospective employers.
 Factors such as super contributions, bonuses, equity options and flexible working hours may impact your decision.

 A timely email or phone call to the job contact is the best way to request the information, ensuring you leave them enough time to chase up the relevant information before your decision needs to be made.

 Choosing between multiple job offers can be stressful, so once you have the information to hand, take the time to focus on the decision.
 It can be helpful to create a list of pros and cons for each role.
-Speaking to a trusted family member, friend, associate or even career coach can also help clarify your thinking as you assess your options.
+Speaking to a trusted family member, friend, associate, or career coach can help clarify your thinking as you assess your options.

 Declining a job offer